SANGEETHA2000/chatbot-droid/README.md

-# Sangeetha's Droid - AI-Powered Slack Assistant
+# Slack Droid - AI-Powered Slack Assistant

 A Slack chatbot that leverages OpenAI's API to provide intelligent responses while maintaining conversation context.
 The bot remembers the last 5 messages of any conversation, allowing it to provide contextually relevant responses.